yandex-cloud/docs/en/_tutorials/data-from-csv-geo-visualization.md

-# Analyzing open data on road accidents in Russia
+# Analyzing public data on road accidents in Russia

 This scenario analyzes public data on road accidents in Russia.
 In addition to identifying the facts of accident statistics in Russia, during the analysis you'll learn how to:

+{% if audience != "internal" %}

 - Work with the {{ datalens-short-name }} key entities: Connections, Datasets, Charts, and Dashboards.
 - Combine multiple sources at the level of a single dataset.